Alyvia Alyn Lind: Career

 Lind made her feature film debut in 2013 in the film Dark Skies.
 From 2011 to early 2021, she played Faith Newman in the television daytime soap opera The Young and the Restless.
-She has had recurring roles in the television series Revenge as young Amanda Clarke, as well as in Transparent as Grace.
-She guest starred on such series as NCIS and Masters of Sex.
-In 2014, she appeared in the feature movie Blended.
+She has had recurring roles as young Amanda Clarke, in the television series Revenge, and played Grace in Transparent.
+In 2014, she appeared as Louise "Lou" Friedman in the feature movie Blended.

-Between 2015 and 2016, she played a younger Dolly Parton in the TV films Dolly Parton's Coat of Many Colors and Christmas of Many Colors: Circle of Love.
+Between 2015 and 2016, she played a young Dolly Parton in the TV films Dolly Parton's Coat of Many Colors, and Christmas of Many Colors: Circle of Love.
 In 2016, Lind starred in the Amazon Studios special An American Girl Story – Maryellen 1955: Extraordinary Christmas, playing the role of American Girl character Maryellen Larkin.
-In 2019, he appeared in the Hulu series Future Man.
+In 2019, she appeared in the Hulu series Future Man.
 Lind was cast in the main role of Angelica Green in the Netflix comedy-drama series Daybreak.

+In 2019, she played Autumn Snyder in Walk.
+Ride.
+Rodeo..
+In 2021, she appeared as Casey in the film Masquerade.

-From 2021 to 2024, Lind appeared on Chucky starring as Lexy Cross.
+From 2021 to 2024, Lind starred as Lexy Cross in Chucky.
 In 2024, she appeared in the fantasy series The Spiderwick Chronicles, based on the book series of the same name by Tony DiTerlizzi and Holly Black.

 In September 2025, Lind appeared alongside Toni Collette in the Netflix series Wayward as Leila.